3

 Professional workflow automation (e.g., tax prep, reconciliation, write-up) requires proprietary workflow agents + data harmonization.

 This is where the big jumps happen.
+AI rollups integration examples.

 Realistic outcomes for a strong operator: